fafnerzhang/python-search-api/README.md

 - Include tests for new functionality
 - Update documentation if needed

-The CI/CD pipeline will automatically:
+The CI pipeline will automatically:
 - Run all tests across Python versions 3.9-3.12
 - Check code quality and formatting
 - Build and test Docker images
-- Deploy to staging (on `develop` branch)
-- Deploy to production (on `main` branch)
+- Generate comprehensive coverage reports

-## 🔄 CI/CD Architecture
+## 🔄 CI Architecture

-This project implements a modern CI/CD pipeline using GitHub Actions that leverages the comprehensive Makefile commands:
+This project implements a modern CI pipeline using GitHub Actions that leverages the comprehensive Makefile commands:

 ### Pipeline Stages